Discount Pond Supplies at ThatFishPlace.com

 Mac 2

 Mac 2 did well, it seemed.
 I was shocked on 3/7/10 when I removed a dead "goldfish" to discover it was Mac 2 who had died.
-She was 7" long and had been dead about a month.
+She was 7" long and had been dead about a month, hidden out of view.

 Nikita, Alex, and Riley